jasonrsavino/drupal-theme-starter/README.md

 ## Setup

-Make a copy of this theme and rename RENAME to your new theme name in these files:
+[Duplicate this repo](https://help.github.com/en/articles/duplicating-a-repository) and rename RENAME to your new theme name in these files:

 - ./composer.json
 - ./gulpfile.js